belfast77/puppet-liagent/README.md

 # WORK IN PROGRESS DO NOT USE
 # liagent ( VMware Log Insight Agent )

-Welcome to your new module.
-A short overview of the generated parts can be found in the PDK documentation at https://puppet.com/pdk/latest/pdk_generating_modules.html .

-The README template below provides a starting point with details about what information to include in your README.

 #### Table of Contents

 1. [Description](#description)